 We Are Who We Are perfectly captures the messy and often unsettling experience of being a teenager, while balancing its subdued drama with moments of pure shock.

-Loosely based on Gerald Durrell's autobiographies, The Durrells takes place on the Greek island of Corfu, to which the Durrell family suddenly decides to move.
+Loosely based on Gerald Durrell's autobiographies, The Durrells (also called The Durrells in Corfu) takes place on the Greek island of Corfu, to which the Durrell family suddenly decides to move.

 Worlds away from their British lives in Bournemouth, the Durrells struggle to adjust to their new island lifestyle.
 Set in the 1930s, this gorgeous sea-swept ITV comedy series follows the dysfunctional family through all the trials and tribulations of starting anew.